daQuincy/Takumi/reports/pairs_trading.md

 Entry:
 - Compute spread between CL and GC  (CL - hedge_ratio * GC).
 - Compute z-score.
 Parameters of z-score (mean, std) are computed using spread on Monday and Tuesday.
 - If z-score of spread <-2.0, short CL long GC, vice versa

+Exit:
-- Exit when z-score reverts 0 or if time is 1159 (or 1559).
+- Exit at the time when z-score is closest to 0.

 <table>
 <tr><th> Ends at 1159 </th><th> Ends at 1559 </th></tr>